awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-output.md

 ]
 ```

-### Creating a Kinesis Data Delivery Stream Output<a name="how-it-works-output-cli-firehose"></a>
+### Creating a Kinesis Data Firehose Delivery Stream Output<a name="how-it-works-output-cli-firehose"></a>

-The following JSON fragment shows the `Outputs` section in the `CreateApplication` request body for creating an Amazon Kinesis data delivery stream destination\.
+The following JSON fragment shows the `Outputs` section in the `CreateApplication` request body for creating an Amazon Kinesis Data Firehose delivery stream destination\.

 ```
 "Outputs": [